aikon78/wp-codespace/README.md

 2. If you can't log in, use the **PW Reset** button
 3. If you can't access your site, make sure you're using the WP Home or WP Admin buttons which handle port visibility
 4. Check the log file at `/tmp/wp-task-log.txt` for diagnostic information about task button operations

+## GitHub Classroom Compatibility

+This environment is designed to work seamlessly with GitHub Classroom:

+1. **Flexible Workspace Path**: The environment automatically adapts to the repository name assigned by GitHub Classroom
+2. **No Hardcoded Paths**: All scripts use relative paths or environment variables to ensure compatibility
+3. **Consistent Experience**: Students will have the same development experience regardless of repository name

 ## Behind the Scenes